1629 K Street NW #300

 Similarly, you can apply or ask the author to apply for a takedown order that you can send to ComplaintsBoard.com to take down the post.

-ComplaintsBoard.com provides its contact email address through which persons can send orders and information to it.
+ComplaintsBoard.com provides its contact email address to send orders and information to it.

-Following up these processes requires some knowledge of the system and some financial commitment.
+Following up on these processes requires some knowledge of the system and some financial commitment.

 The legal practitioners would not mind charging you the most they can as they “help” you regain your reputation.